Gábor Presser: Omega (1967–1971)

-Presser during high school was only interested in classical music at the time, but his classmate Tamás Mihály took him to concerts of the band Scampolo, where he was occasionally playing in.
-Starting 1967 Presser started to write his own songs for Omega (until then they were only playing covers of foreign hits.)
-In the summer, he became one of their musicians playing on keyboards.
+During high school Presser was only interested in classical music, but his classmate Tamás Mihály took him to concerts of the band Scampolo, where he occasionally played.
+In 1967 Presser started to write his own songs for Omega (until then they were only playing covers of foreign hits).
+In the summer, he became one of the band's musicians playing on keyboards.
 The band tried out a unique arrangements: no solo guitarist, but two keyboardists.
-The arrangement was not very successful and Presser was replaced by György Molnár guitarist.
+The arrangement was initially not very successful and Presser was replaced by György Molnár guitarist.
 During this time, he played with Scampolo and started writing songs for László Komár.
 He was called back to be part of the band in 1968, just before the band's British tour.
 After a few singles, he became the main songwriter of Omega's first three albums and some of those he sang himself.

-After Presser left the band (1971) he played again live with his bandmates on the Omega–LGT–Beatrice tour in 1980, at the 25 year anniversary concert in 1987, and later in 1994 and 1999.
+After Presser left the band (1971) he played live again with his bandmates on the Omega–LGT–Beatrice tour in 1980, at the 25 year anniversary concert in 1987, and later in 1994 and 1999.
 He also contributed to Omega's album titled Trans and Dance as songwriter for two songs, and as guest keyboardist.